 WildFireSat: Enhancing Canada's ability to manage wildfires

-Mission duration: two to five years
+Mission duration: two years with possibility to extend

 Mission status: in development